DETERMINING STANDARD PROCTOR

 G. One-Point Procedure

 1. Grade material other than crushed stone, gravel, black soils, or soils containing a considerable amount of aggregate may be tested for maximum density and optimum moisture according to this procedure.
 Those excluded above shall be run as in "D", "E", and "F" above.

-2. Moisten a representative sample of approximately 3000 grams to an estimated moisture content of two to three percentage points below Proctor optimum moisture.
+2. Moisten a representative sample of approximately 3000 grams to an estimated moisture content of zero to three percentage points below Proctor optimum moisture.

 3. Following the procedure outlined in D2 through D4, compact and obtain net wet weight of a single specimen at the moisture content in G2.
 Determine the moisture content and wet density (in pounds per cubic foot) for this single compacted specimen.

-4. In the family of curves, plot the point of intersection of the above wet weight and moisture.
-If the plotted point falls outside the "Range of Confidence," recompact another specimen at an adjusted moisture content that will place the plot within these bounds.
+4. In the family of curves, plot the point of intersection of the above wet density and moisture.
+If the plotted point falls outside the "Range of Highest Confidence," recompact another specimen at an adjusted moisture content that will place the plot within these bounds.

 H. Calculations for One-Point Test

-Calculate the moisture content and wet weight of sample per cubic foot as follows:
+Calculate the moisture content and wet density per E above.

 PROCTOR DENSITY CURVES